 1. Data Environments Are Getting More Complex

-Most companies now have data scattered across on-prem systems, cloud platforms, SaaS tools, data warehouses, and lakehouse setups.
-The average enterprise uses over 400 different SaaS applications, and each one generates data that needs managing.
-More data keeps piling up, and more sources keep getting added.
-Controlling all of this during a migration gets complicated fast.
+Most enterprises now have data spread across on-premises systems, cloud platforms, SaaS tools, data warehouses, and lakehouse setups.
+Each source generates data that needs managing, and more keep getting added.
+Controlling all of it during a migration gets complicated fast, especially when upstream applications, batch jobs, and third-party integrations are not properly inventoried before work begins.

 2. Modern Initiatives Depend on Clean Data

-Cloud adoption, BI modernization, and AI-driven analytics all need data that’s clean, reliable, and structured correctly.
-Without a checklist, critical tasks get skipped.
-Schema alignment gets forgotten, data quality checks get missed, and pipeline prep falls through the cracks.
+Cloud adoption, BI modernization, and AI-driven analytics all need data that is clean, reliable, and structured correctly.
+Without a checklist, schema alignment gets forgotten, data quality checks get missed, and pipeline preparation falls through the cracks.

-One financial services company learned this the hard way when its BI modernization project stalled for six months because it discovered data quality issues only after migration.
-The cost of fixing bad data post-migration can be 10 times higher than addressing it upfront.
+A financial services company learned this when its BI modernization project stalled for six months because data quality issues only appeared after migration.
+The cost of fixing bad data post-migration can be ten times higher than addressing it upfront.

 3. Compliance Pressure Keeps Increasing

-Companies face growing pressure from regulations like GDPR, HIPAA, PCI-DSS, and SOX.
-GDPR violations alone can cost up to 4% of annual global revenue.
-A checklist builds security controls, access rules, encryption, and audit trails into the process from the start.
-This beats scrambling to patch things together later when regulators come knocking.
+Regulations like GDPR, HIPAA, PCI-DSS, and SOX apply during migration, not just at rest.
+GDPR violations can reach up to 4% of annual global revenue for the most serious breaches.
+A checklist builds security controls, access rules, encryption, and audit trails into the process from the start, removing the need to patch things together after go-live.

 4. Repeatable Processes Save Time and Money